More

 • Reduce data usage by restricting personal browsing on company devices.

-3. How to whitelist websites?
+3. How to whitelist a websites?

 • Use security software or browser extensions with whitelist features.